-Rinses of any kind should not be a substitutes for regular dental exams and proper home care.
+Rinses of any kind should not be a substitute for regular dental exams and correct home care.

-The ingredients of mouth washes vary, but some contain high levels of alcohol -- ranging from 18% to 26%.
-This may cause a burning sensation in the cheeks, tongue, and gums, or may cause intoxication if swallowed or used excessively.
+The ingredients of mouth washes vary.
+But some contain high levels of alcohol--ranging from 18% to 26%.
+This may cause a burning sensation in the cheeks, tongue, and gums.
+Or may cause intoxication if swallowed or used excessively.
 For children, even small doses of these over-the-counter rinses can potentially be lethal.
-While mouthwash with alcohol has not been directly linked to oral cancer, alcohol is the most important risk factor for oral cancer in non-smokers.
+Mouthwash with alcohol has not been directly linked to oral cancer.
+But alcohol is the most important risk factor for oral cancer in nonsmokers.